ffaubry/library/arcade-sdk-tests/data_functions.md

 - **`array`**: [Array](../../guide/types/#array)
 The input array to map.
 - **`mappingFunction`**: [Function](../../guide/logic/#user-defined-functions)
 The function to call on each element in the provided array.
-This must be a user-defined function or a core Arcade function defined with the following parameters:
+The function must return a new item that will be part of the returned array.
+The function can be a user-defined function or a core Arcade function defined with the following parameter:

- **Parameters**
+  - **`value`**: *
- `value`: Represents the value of an element in the array.
+Represents the value of an element in the array.

- **Return value**
- The function may return any value in the output array.

 #### Return value: [Array](../../guide/types/#array)

+The items returned by the mapping function.

 #### Example